MiMLoader/Server/docs.md

 Lets go over each of these fields:
 - `name`: The name of the mod, this is used to identify the mod and is used in the mod list.
 Assets are also served under this name.
 - `description`: A description of the mod, keep it short and sweet.
-- `author`: The authors of the mod.
+- `author`: The author of the mod.
 You silly!
 - `version`: The version of the mod. (using [semver](https://semver.org/))
 - `homepage`: The homepage of the mod (if using a hosting provider that supports it use `/download?version` so the mimlauncher can download your mod automatically).
 - `preload`: Whether or not the mod should be loaded in a node process. (set to false to disable or a path to the script to run (relative to the mod root))
 - `main`: The main file of the mod, this is the file that will be executed when the mod is loaded. (relative to the mod root)
-- `dependencies`: A list of dependencies that the mod requires. (should be the link ending of the mod on mod.io)
+- `dependencies`: A list of dependencies that the mod requires. (should be the name/id of the mod)
 - `priority`: The priority of the mod, this is used to determine the order in which mods are loaded. (lower number = lower priority, 5 should only be used for things like APIs)
 - `tags`: (optional) List of tags that describe the mods function.